alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 all the available ruby libraries.

 Calabash was developed by LessPainful, recently acquired by Xamarin.
 They have a great user group on Google.
 And, I did not feel that there were good introductions to people new to calabash, especially those new to Cucumber testing.
-I am embarassed to say that as a long time rails developer to say I never used Cucumber (rspec has always been my cup of tea).
+I am embarassed to say that as a long time rails developer I never had used Cucumber (rspec has always been my cup of tea).
 So, this post attempts to provide a gentle introduction to calabash, cucumber and testing the UI of your Android applications.
 Teddy Hyde uses oAuth for logging into your GitHub account, so this is a real world example of mixing vanilla UI components like native buttons with UI components inside a WebView like you'll find if your application uses oAuth for authentication